stasiselectronics/8BitWiFiVisualizer/docs/board/assembly.md

 | Optional  |  |
 |:---:|:-|
 | **Magnification** | Ideally a stereo microscope, but a magnifying glass can be better than no magnifaction.
 Young eyes help too, but those can't be bought.
 | **Hot Air Station** | This makes removing parts a snap if mistakes were made.
-It can also be used to position themselves using the liquid solder's surface tension.
+It can also be used to position parts using the liquid solder's surface tension.
 | **Solder Paste** | Using a hot air station with solder paste can make assembly a breeze.
 | **Stencil** | A piece of metal with holes cut out for where the solder paste can be scraped over.
 Most PCB fabricators offer stencils for a relatively small fee.